braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events/nested_objects.md

 ## Step 1: Generate a schema

 To access the nested data in your custom event, generate a schema for each event with nested event properties.
-To generate a schema, follow these steps:
+Generate a schema by following these steps:

 1. Go to **Data Settings** > **Custom Events**.
 2. Select **Manage Properties** for the events with nested properties.